Kurt-Werner Wichmann: Disappearance of Birgit Meier

+21st-century investigations

 Birgit Meier's remains were recovered in 2017 under the concrete floor of a garage of a house on the outskirts of Lüneburg that Wichmann had previously occupied.

-On 19 January 2018, it became known via an autopsy report from the Hannover Medical School that Birgit Meier had been shot.
+On 19 January 2018, the autopsy results were published in an autopsy report by the Hannover Medical School; Birgit Meier had been shot.
 Lüneberg Police President Robert Kruse stated that the perpetrator was a serial killer who may have killed beyond Germany.
 He announced a thorough review of old cases, with Wichmann being considered as a possible suspect.
 As a result, analysts from the State Criminal Police Office of Lower Saxony filtered out 24 unsolved cases, in particular homicides and missing persons.

+The success of the police investigation was due in part to policeman Wolfgang Sielaff, the brother of the murdered Birgit Meier, who began with private research in 2002 and found his sister's body in 2017.
+In the same year, the police set up a new six-member investigative force which investigated Wichmann's potential connections with more than 20 other murder victims.

 In February 2018, the case was featured on the television show Aktenzeichen XY... ungelöst, as the investigators suspected that there was a helper, accomplice or a confidant.

-Investigations

-The success of the police investigation was due in part to policeman Wolfgang Sielaff, the brother of the murdered Birgit Meier, who began with private research in 2002 and found his sister's body in 2017.
-In the same year, the police set up a new six-member investigative force which investigated Wichmann's connections with more than 20 other murder victims.
+In November 2021, Netflix released Dig Deeper: The Disappearance of Birgit Meier.

-Göhrde Murders
+Göhrde murders

-In December 2017, 28 years after the 1989 murders, the Lower Saxony Police announced that the former cemetery gardener Wichmann was a prime suspect in the Göhrde Murders, and an investigation team was set up.
+In December 2017, 28 years after the 1989 murders, the Lower Saxony Police announced that the former cemetery gardener Wichmann was a prime suspect in the Göhrde murders, and an investigation team was set up.
 DNA traces from one of the victim's stolen vehicles was linked to Wichmann.
 The police assumed that there was also an accomplice who may have committed other crimes.
-The essential clue for a second person involved in the case derives from the fact that Wichmann had driven his own motor vehicle into the Göhrde but had returned with that of the victim.
+The essential clue for a second person involved in the case derives from the fact that Wichmann had driven his motor vehicle into the Göhrde but had returned with that of the victim.
 It is unknown if someone brought his car back.
 According to Sielaff's findings, there were 21 unresolved murder cases in Lüneberg and the surrounding area, which could possibly be assigned to Wichmann.